 Living Lie Detector: One of his vampiric powers, which first begins manifesting in Child of a Dead God.

 Magic Knight: A talented conjurer as well as a skilled, superhumanly strong warrior.

 Morality Pet: Wynn is the only thing he cares about enough to try and control his feral vampire nature.

 Psycho for Hire: In the first arc, he works as muscle and savagery for both Toret and Welstiel.
 In subsequent arcs, he's at least trying to improve his behavior.

 Retired Monster: In the second arc, owing to trying to make a good impression on Wynn.
 He's not actually any less evil, though, just less blatant about it.
 At the end of the arc he has an epiphany, and appears to have genuinely graduated to The Atoner.

 Scars Are Forever: Though vampires can normally heal any wound, the scars on Chane's back and neck will last forever.

 The Sociopath: Borderline case.
 His relationship with Wynn shows he's capable of at least some empathy- he just normally doesn't bother, since he doesn't think most people are worth it.

-Omnicidal Maniac: Implied; it talks about the end of existence in such a way that it's clearly anticipating it, and there are, after all, only so many goals that "create an undead army that will consume everything in its path, then devour itself when it can't get anything else" is an effective goal, after all.
+Omnicidal Maniac: Implied; it talks about the end of existence in such a way that it's clearly anticipating it, and there are, after all, only so many goals for which "create an undead army that will consume everything in its path, then devour itself when it can't get anything else" is an effective strategy, after all.

-Scaled Up: Uusually appears as an immense serpent.
+Scaled Up: Usually appears as an immense serpent.
 It's unclear if that is its true form or not.